The right kind of rain could cure U.S. drought

 Numbers don't tell the whole story, though.
 It will take the right kind of rain - slow and steady over a period of weeks - to cure the worst U.S. drought in more than half a century.
 The wrong kind could only make matters worse, according to the National Oceanic and Atmospheric Administration (NOAA).

-The nine-to-15-inch estimate (23 to 28 cm)is derived from the Palmer Drought Index, which considers temperature and precipitation to project what it would take to end a dangerous dry period.
+The nine-to-15-inch estimateis derived from the Palmer Drought Index, which considers temperature and precipitation to project what it would take to end a dangerous dry period.
 The index does not consider how quickly the rain falls.

 But if the requisite amount of rain fell in a single day, Heim said by email, it could cause flash floods that would run off sun-baked ground without seeping in, doing little to end the drought.